 Cuyamaca Peak Loop is a 6.3 mile lightly trafficked loop trail located near Descanso, California that features a river and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Lightly traveled and rugged ridgeback with splendid pine forest views to the west.
 This excursion to the top of the Cuyamaca Peek has many trails from which to choose.
 Ours trail begins on the south Azalea Glen Loop.
 This 1.5 mile ascent is one of the most beautiful dense forest hikes in the park.
 We took the Loop Trail to the Azalea Glen Road to the Azalea Fire Road finally meeting up with the Conejos Trail.
 The Conejos, a lightly hiked 2.5 mile trail, follows the ridgeback of the Cuyamaca it is a bit of smorgasbord.
 It begins by meandering around fallen oak trees then quickly morphs to a granite rock trail.
 Finally it becomes a wall trail hugging a steep drop!
 The views this hike affords are fantastic, both to the East Mountains and west low lying valleys.
 Finally, the trail merges with the paved fire road 0.5 from the top of Cuyamaca Peak.
 Be sure to bring some binoculars, on a clear day the views from the second highest peak in San Diego County are spectacular!